ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 ```

 The calls to `isinstance` confirm that 42 is indeed an `int` and that the string `"Hello"` is not an `int`.
-Types determine what operations are allowed; for instance, you can multiply integers, but multiplying two strings is not defined (except by repeating the string, which is a different operation in
+Types determine what operations are allowed; for instance, you can multiply integers, but multiplying two strings is not defined
-Python).
+(except to repeat the string).

 Types act as a contract or promise about data.
 If a function expects a certain type, providing data of the wrong type can lead to errors.